zzFluke/linux_files/README_arch.md

 6. Use `C-c g` to grep within the git repository.

+#### Emacs-magit

+1. Use `M-x magit` to start git commit in emacs.

+2. Use arrow keys to move around, use TAB to expand and see diff file, use `s` to stage unstaged files.
+Use `g` to refresh files.

+3. Use `c` to pop up commit options.
+You can toggle switches and specify options, after you're done, you can then use `C-c C-c` to set the current options as default.
+Press `c` again to commit.

 ### Mudlet

 (Note: My pull request has been incorporated, so no need to build from source anymore.
 This is left